Why Crypto Mining Needs Nuclear Power

 - The Three Mile Island nuclear accident of 1979

 All the disasters mentioned above involved the meltdown of reactors causing irreparable damage within miles.
 These disasters are ranked the worst in history, ranking above four on the International Nuclear and Radiological Event Scale.
 If crypto mining and nuclear power had become widespread by the time of these accidents, they could have been greatly affected.
 Miners would have accrued sizable losses from the loss of electricity and the subsequent loss of the ability to mine more crypto.
-To curb meltdowns, personnel should regularly check all the functional components of reactors and repairs done when necessary.
+To curb meltdowns, personnel should regularly check all the functional components of reactors and make repairs when necessary.

 Another potential threat to nuclear power comes from the improper storage of byproducts from nuclear energy production.
 The byproducts of nuclear have a longer half-life and have adverse effects if not correctly disposed of.
 In countries with imminent threats caused by nuclear power, crypto-mining using it may be discouraged or banned altogether.
 Some primary methods used to store these byproducts include ice sheets, ocean disposal, or even sending the waste to space.

 Accidents also happen when waste from nuclear plants is being transported.
-Using safer transportation methods is handy in ensuring the waste poses no threat and crypto miners can use nuclear power with a clear conscience.
+Using safer transportation methods is handy in ensuring the waste poses no threat, and crypto miners can use nuclear power with a clear conscience.

 What Are The Negative Impacts of Radioactive Waste On The Environment?